billgathen/thinking-in-elm/2_the_elm_architecture/README.md

 ## The Flow of an Elm Application

+The diagrams in the slides [on my website](http://billgathen.com/thinking-in-elm.pdf) are very helpful in visualizing this flow: highly-recommend you check them out.

 When your app is first loaded into a web page, the model is set into an initial state.
 Our code example is a "Like" page, so the model is simply an integer that stores the number of likes.
 Our initial state will be a zero.

 Next, the model is passed into the view function, which generates HTML from the data.
 That HTML is sent to the user.
 The user is now viewing your page.